Why Does a Song Sound Happy or Sad? The Scale Behind It

 C - Dm - Em - F - G - Am - Bdim

 Those are the diatonic chords of C major.
-A scale is therefore both melodic material and harmonic material.
+A scale is both melodic material and harmonic material.

 For composing: reduce the note set first